awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

 The scenario includes the following settings in `settings.json`:

- * `FunctionName` - a name for the Lambda function.
+ * `FunctionName` - A name for the Lambda function.
  * `Handler` - "LambdaIncrement::LambdaIncrement.Function::FunctionHandler"
  * `UpdatedHandler` - "LambdaCalculator::LambdaCalculator.Function::FunctionHandler"
- * `BucketName` - The name of the bucket containing the Zip files for the sample functions.
+ * `BucketName` - The name of the bucket containing the .zip files for the sample functions.
  * `IncrementKey` - "LambdaIncrement.zip",
  * `CalculatorKey` - "LambdaCalculator.zip",
  * `RoleName` - The name of the IAM role that gives the scenario permissions to access Lambda.